 This video, showing demonstrations of perfectly documentable techniques from Il Fior di Battaglia, got selected for abuse by the anonymous trolls who run a channel that exists only to mock martial artists (think about that for a second).

 Many of my fans jumped up and down and posted comments and suchlike in my defence, which was heartening, and I appreciate it.
 But there was no way that they were going to dissuade the armchair warriors of the internet from ridiculing the video.
 That’s ok.
 That’s what trolls do, and trolls are a regrettable but apparently ineradicable part of the internet’s ecosystem.
-A bit like mosquitos, but their bite is never fatal.
+A bit like mosquitos, but their bite is never fatal while mosquitos can actually kill you.
 It might be possible to educate some of them, but I wouldn’t bet on it: even if they are generally sensible people, the mindset they are in when piling on a troll thread is not conducive to learning things.
 When a friend informed me I had been singled out, I responded to him (not on the troll page) like so:

 Honestly chaps, it’s not worth reacting to.
 Those with half a brain or more can see the difference between a set drill for beginners, and “self defence”.
 Those that can’t are just too dumb to bother with.
 And there’s no such thing as bad publicity, for a writer, at least.
 Thanks for the heads up though.